srijansatpathy/Healthbook/README.md

 To clone the current repository into the local repository

 3: "cd combined_healthbook"
-To open up the prject source code location
+To see the project source code location under folder "combined_healthbook"

 4: "npm install"
 To install the required modules inside "combined_healthbook" folder